II.c.4.b) Characteristics and nature of light

 Now we will complete the nature of light with an analysis of its characteristics concerning movement.
 Let us note that knowing the nature of light explained in the previous paragraph is necessary to understand the characteristics of propagation of light.

-It refers to the characteristics of light about its velocity, derived from the fact that gravity field –luminiferous aether or tension of longitudinal curvature of the filaments of the Global Aether– is the supporting medium upon which the transverse mechanical waves of electromagnetic energy propagate.
+It refers to the characteristics of light about its velocity, derived from the fact that gravity field –LUM Aether (Luminiferous, universal, and mobile) or tension of longitudinal curvature of the filaments of the Global Aether– is the supporting medium upon which the transverse mechanical waves of electromagnetic energy propagate.

 The book Physics and Global Dynamics studies the behavior and characteristics of light regarding movement.